-To ensure that every presentation is fair and balanced, as well as free of commercial bias, all content is subject to review by the Workforce on Clinical Education.
-For this reason presenters must submit presentation materials to the Society at least 2 weeks prior to the actual activity.
+- To ensure that every presentation is fair and balanced, as well as free of commercial bias, all content is subject to review by the Workforce on Continuing Education and Maintenance of Certification. .
+For this reason, presenters must submit presentation materials to the Society at least two weeks prior to the actual activity.

 Failure to comply with these policies may result in the potential loss of privileges for future meeting participation, including but not limited to a 2-year period of ineligibility for planning or presenting at the Annual Meeting and/or other Society educational activities.
 Violation of this policy by members of the Society may also result in the matter being referred to the STS Standards and Ethics Committee for possible disciplinary action.

-ADDITONAL POLICIES FOR STS ANNUAL MEETING SUBMITTERS, PRESENTERS, AND MODERATORS ONLY
+ADDITIONAL POLICIES FOR STS ANNUAL MEETING SUBMITTERS AND PRESENTERS ONLY

 Abstract and Surgical Video Submissions